Sehnya/Minotes/README.md

 # MiNotes

 MiNotes is a simple, full‑stack note‑taking application built with Flask (Python) and Peewee ORM, with a minimal Vue front‑end experience for the dashboard and editing.
-It supports user accounts and CRUD operations for notes.
+It supports user accounts and CRUD operations for notes with versioning and auto‑save.

+## Purpose
+A lightweight personal notes app that:
+- Lets users sign up, log in, and manage notes securely.
+- Provides a pleasant, responsive UI (mobile‑friendly) with rich‑text editing.
+- Exposes a small REST API used by the dashboard and editor.

 ## Features
 - User signup, login, and logout (session‑based)
 - Create, read, update, and delete notes
 - Rich‑text editing (TipTap) for note content
+- Note versioning with revert support
-- Responsive pages for home, login, and signup
+- Responsive pages (home, login, signup, dashboard, editor)
-- RESTful JSON API consumed by the dashboard
+- RESTful JSON API consumed by the dashboard/editor

 ## Tech Stack
 - Backend: Flask, Peewee ORM (PostgreSQL)